OperatingSystemsAtNTU/OS-21-Spring-at-NTU/_site/mp1.md

 ## 5. Grading

-- Programming: 70%
+- Programming: 70% \

-	There are 4 test cases: 1 public and 3 private
+	There are 4 test cases: 1 public and 3 private\

-	Public test case `mp1.c`: 10%
+	1. Public test case `mp1.c`: 25%
-	Private test cases: 20% each
+	2. Private test cases: 15% each

-- Report: 30%  (Temporary)
+- Handwriting: 30%
-	Please explain how you implement each function briefly in at most two pages Each function accounts for 6%
+	There are three questions in handwritting assignment.\
+	* For some questions, writing a simple code may help

 ## 6. Submission

 ### Programming

-Push your `xv6-riscv` source code to GitHub.
-Never push any other we do not request, such as `.o`, `.d`, `.asm` files.
-You can run `make clean` in container before you push.
+Push your `xv6-riscv` source code to GitHub. <del>**Never push any other files we do not request**, such as `.o`, `.d`, `.asm` files.</del> You can run `make clean` in container before you push.
 Make sure your `xv6-riscv` can be compiled and the thread package files, i.e., `threads.c` and `threads.h` are included.

 ```
 Repository